mikdadayan/guess-the-game-fe/README.md

-# Guess The Artist Front End
+# Guess The Artist's Front End

 ### To run this project